tilezen/vector-datasource/docs/layers.md

 #### Landuse properties (common):

 * `name`
 * `id`: From OpenStreetMap or Natural Earth.
-Dropped at low- and mid-zooms when features are merged. _See planned bug fix [#1033](https://github.com/tilezen/vector-datasource/issues/1033)._
+Dropped at low- and mid-zooms when features are merged.
 * `kind`: combination of the `landuse`, `leisure`, `natural`, `highway`, `aeroway`, `amenity`, `tourism`, `zoo`, `attraction`, `man_made`, `power`, and `boundary` OSM tags, or `urban_area` for Natural Earth features.
 Also includes of some `barrier` and `waterway` tags: `city_wall` (zoom 12+), `dam` (zoom 12+), `power_line` (zoom 14+), `retaining_wall`, `snow_fence` (zoom 15+), `crane`, `fence`, `gate`, `wall` (zoom 16+ only), and `power_minor_line` (zoom 17+).
 * `source`: `openstreetmap.org` or `naturalearthdata.com`
 * `sort_rank`: a suggestion for which order to draw features.
 The value is an integer where smaller numbers suggest that features should be "behind" features with larger numbers.